Do Cockroaches Bite People? Should You Be Afraid?

 Which species of roaches bite the most?

 All roaches have jaws and all roaches bite but some do it more often than others… Just because they can be found more frequently around human homes.
 The American, the Australian and the German roaches are the most known biters among other types.
 The after-effects are pretty similar and most likely, you will not be able to notice any difference.
-In the UK, the most common roaches are the American and the German cockroaches.
+In the UK, the most common roaches are American and German cockroaches.

 Diseases Cockroaches Carry

 Cockroaches are most popular with the fact that they can contaminate your food.
 This is indeed correct but more precisely they transmit bacteria that cause diseases, food poisoning, viruses, fungi and moulds.
 Those are equally dangerous for humans as well as for their animal companions.
 Indirectly, roaches are also able to poison our food by transmitting the bacteria in the agricultural products, which eventually end up in our plates.

 Those pesky insects are responsible for most asthma and allergy problems.
 No matter the number of cockroaches, they still manage to produce a significant amount of allergens, which can remain for more than 6 months after the end of an infestation.

 More than 90% of pesticides that we use in our homes are directed at cockroaches, as they are the most common pests.
 Unfortunately, those pesticides carry some problems, as well.
 Turns out that not only cockroaches are not very health-friendly but the products that we use against them are harmful to people, too.
 Very often they are applied inappropriately on surfaces.
 Also, due to our heavy reliance on aerosols, a potential human exposure problem is at hand.

 Lear more on how to get rid of cockroaches

 In conclusion: you cannot directly get infected with a disease by a cockroach if you, for example, get bitten.
 Instead, they spread it through the contamination of your food and surfaces.
 Here is a list of the possible diseases that cockroaches spread: